International Socialist Organization: History

 In November 2013, nine members of the ISO, mostly in Providence and Boston, announced the formation of the ISO Renewal Faction, resulting in the organization's first national-level faction fight since the dispute with the British SWP.
 The faction claimed that the ISO was going through an organizational and political crisis and that members critical of the leadership had been "bureaucratically excluded".
-The ISO leadership denied these claims, stating that "the ISO is more experienced and more engaged than ever".
+The ISO leadership denied these claims, saying, "the ISO is more experienced and more engaged than ever."
 In February 2014, the ISO expelled the Renewal Faction.
-The following month, the organization's student branch at Brown University resigned, citing the expulsion of the faction as an indication that the organization had "shown itself to be undemocratic."
+In March, the organization's student branch at Brown University resigned, citing the faction's expulsion as an indication that the organization had "shown itself to be undemocratic."
 Beginning in 2017, many of ISO's cadre began to resign in order to join Democratic Socialists of America.

 In the mid-2010s, the organization became involved in the new campus anti-rape movement, associated with figures such as Emma Sulkowicz.
 In 2017, ISO members strongly supported the Me Too movement.
 The organization began to embrace theoretical influences from intersectional feminism at this time.

-At the ISO's 2019 convention, much of the long-time leadership of the organization was voted out of office over concerns about "unaccountable leadership structures and a damaging internal culture that had a disproportionate impact on people of color and others with oppressed identities."
+At the ISO's 2019 convention, much of its longtime leadership was voted out over concerns about "unaccountable leadership structures and a damaging internal culture that had a disproportionate impact on people of color and others with oppressed identities."
 Soon after, an allegation of rape that occurred in 2013 surfaced against a newly elected leader.
 It was soon revealed that the leadership at the time forced the national appeals committee of the ISO to overturn an earlier finding of rape in order to clear the accused.
 The ISO was thrown into crisis, with up to a third of the membership resigning and several local branches disaffiliating.
-After several weeks of debate, the ISO membership voted on March 28, 2019 to dissolve itself.